21 Quick and Easy Home DIY Projects to Fill Free Mornings

 Apply a Bump-Free Polyurethane Finish

 Getting a smooth, blemish-free finish with oil-based polyurethane is within your grasp.
 Oil-based polyurethane varnish brings out the wood’s natural beauty or wood grain.
-Our four-step approach shows you how to apply the varnish successfully.
 A good-quality natural-bristle brush, a reasonably dust-free, well-ventilated space and some patience are all you need.